Tahira Safdar

-Syeda Tahira Safdar (سیدہ طاہرہ صفدر; born 5 October 1957) is a Pakistani jurist served as the Chief Justice of Balochistan High Court.
+Syeda Tahira Safdar (سیدہ طاہرہ صفدر; born 5 October 1957) is a retired Pakistani jurist who served as the Chief Justice of Balochistan High Court.

-She is the first female chief justice of any court in the history of Pakistan.
-Her nomination as chief justice of Balochistan High Court was confirmed by Chief Justice of Pakistan, Mian Saqib Nisar on 23 July 2018.
+She became the first female chief justice of any high court in the history of Pakistan.
+Her nomination as chief justice of Balochistan High Court was confirmed by the Chief Justice of Pakistan on 23 July 2018.
 On the provincial level, she has the honor of being the first lady in all posts she served in her life including being the first female civil judge in Balochistan in 1982.

 Early life and education

 She was born on 5 October 1957 in Quetta, Pakistan.
 Her father, Syed Imtiaz Hussain Baqri Hanafi, was a lawyer by profession.
 She completed her primary education from Cantonment Public School, Quetta, bachelor's degree from Government Girls College, Quetta, masters in Urdu literature from University of Balochistan and in 1980, a law degree from University Law College, Quetta.